2/15/2024

 George Staffos

 Hi, everyone.
 Good morning.
 Can you hear me okay?
-Yes, we can.
 Good morning, George.
 How are you?
 Thanks for the details.
 I'll ask my two questions and get back in queue.
-First of all, I know you're not giving guidance past the first quarter, but how repeatable are the trends and what you're doing in operations and other costs?
-They seem to have been a source, even with some offsets that you talked to, seem to be a source of positive variance in the fourth quarter for you.
+First of all, I know you're not giving guidance past the first quarter, but how repeatable are the trends and what you're doing and operations and other costs, they seem to have been a source, even with some offsets that you talked to, seem to be a source of positive variance in the fourth quarter for you.
 It's certainly a positive bridge item in the first quarter.
 How much longer can that go, and how much is the cost reduction program driving that?
 That's question number one.
 Question number two, to my recollection, is the first time in a while that you've talked about the Timberland values in Brazil.
-Given our experience over the years covering the Latin American producers, that connection to Timberland is a source of competitive advantage and a source of process improvement.
-Are you suggesting that over time this would be something you could disconnect from the portfolio, or do you see this as a reason why you should be able to maintain your position, grow profitably, and either way not being sort of under – it's being underappreciated within the market?
+You know, given our experience over the years covering the Latin American producers, that connection to Timberland is a source of competitive advantage, a source of process improvement.
+Are you suggesting that over time this would be something you could disconnect from the portfolio, or do you see this as a reason why You should be able to maintain your position, grow profitably, and either way, it's being underappreciated within the market.
 How should we think about what you're trying to say on Timberlands here?
 Thank you.

 speaker

 George, I will start by your second question, and John will take the first one.
-So, we thought our Timberland is key to our competitiveness, and it's really a key advantage.
-The reason why we updated a prison is we think it was undervalued, and that's the only reason.
-We continue to invest in it, and I think this is a base of – exactly as you mentioned – of long-term competitiveness, which we count on.
+So we thought our Timberland is key to our competitiveness, and it's really a key advantage.
+The reason why we updated appraisal is we think it was undervalued, and that's the only reason.
+We continue to invest in it, and I think this is a base of, exactly as you mentioned, of long-term competitiveness, which we count on.
 Fiber is key in our paper advantage.
-John, on the come – George,
+John, I'm coming.

 speaker

-I'll take your second question in terms of the experience and how much runway we have at Boeing board.
-So, what we talked about, I think it's important to note, is that our quarter books have improved across all our regions.
-We're in the middle of the city of today.
-In fact, we're running full in both Europe and Latam, and with a lot – significantly less economic downtime in North America.
-And that has driven a lot of the operational room because we're taking less and less order of downtime, and we're solving more of the fixed costs that we had in the first half of last year.
-Second thing is we are continuing to start to get the benefits of some of this high-return cost reduction capital that we started to invest in.
-Yeah, we did certainly squeeze fun, but we really didn't start ramping that up until next year.
+Yes, George, I'll take yours.
+Your second question comes of the ops variance and how much runway we have that going forward.
+So what we talked about, I think it's important to note, is that our order books have improved across all our regions, the city of today.
+In fact, we're running full in both Europe and LATAM, and with significantly less economic downtime in North America.
+And that has driven a lot of the operational boom, because we're taking less and less order downtime, and we're absorbing more of the fixed costs that we we had in the first half of last year.
+Second thing is we are continuing to start to get the benefits of some of this high return cost reduction capital that we started to invest in.
+You know, it's fun, but we really didn't start ramping that up until next year.
 And I think third, we talked about what we call Project Horizon.
 That's our cost reduction program.
-It was both operational supply chain and S&A, and we started seeing some benefit of that.
-A little bit in the first – we expect to see a little bit in the first quarter, but really that's going to really start ramping up through
+It was both operational supply chain and S&A. And we started seeing some benefit of that a little bit in the first – we expect to see a little bit in the first quarter, but really that's going to really start ramping up through the balance of the year.

 speaker